Strategoose/gva_publication/publications/nov_2017/reports/templates/markdown/chapter_1.md

 Alternative economic measures of DCMS Sectors are produced by others organisations, including DCMS’s Arm’s Length Bodies.
-A summary of these statistics and the varying methodologies used is available in Annex B of this report.
+A summary of these statistics and the varying methodologies used is available in <a href="#annex-b">Annex B</a> of this report.

 &nbsp;